mnmlstc/core/docs/algorithm.rst

    uses ``operator ==`` to compare the elements, the second version uses the given binary predicate *bp*.

-   :returns: Forward iterator to the first of the identical elements.
+   :returns: ForwardIterator to the first of the identical elements.
 If no
              such elements are found, the end of *range* is returned.
    :requires: *range* must provide ForwardIterators.